radityapujamurti/radityapujamurti.github.io/_posts/2022-02-11-deploy-back-testing-tool-to-heroku.md

 ![](/images/blog/streamlit_intro/deploy-heroku.png)

 > You can access the tool [here](https://backtestr.herokuapp.com/).
-The initial loading time is quite long, but hey, it is free hosting :) Update: Heroku recently removed free tier hosting so the app cannot be accessed anymore :(
+The initial loading time is quite long, but hey, it is free hosting Update: Heroku recently removed free tier hosting so the app cannot be accessed anymore :( Update 2: luckily Render provides free hosting.
+The app (renamed as Data Driven Trader) can be accessed [here](https://data-driven-trader.onrender.com/) :)

 In my [previous article]({% post_url 2021-08-19-manual-back-test-for-a-trading-strategy-is-time-consuming-so-i-created-a-web-app-to-do-it %}), I created a back testing tool with Python and Streamlit.